-- 2.1 This global technical regulation requires specified tests to be completed for the purpose of qualifying vehicles, including passenger cars, vans and light trucks, with respect to the safety of pedestrians and other vulnerable road users. - 2.2 This global technical regulation applies to those categories of vehicles as detailed in Table 1 below.
-All contracting parties agreeing to this global technical regulation will indicate, in the table, the vehicle categories and test requirements to be applied in their region.
+2.2.
+This global technical regulation applies to those categories of vehicles as detailed in Table 1 below.
+All Contracting Parties agreeing to this global technical regulation will indicate, in the table, the vehicle categories and test requirements to be applied in their region.
 The grey coloured cells of Table 1 indicate for which vehicle category the respective tests are validated.
-It is depending on the contracting parties and their responsibility to select the application of the global technical regulation taking into account the need to validate the test procedure and the requirements for the selected vehicle categories based on the results of studies conducted among others in the framework of EEVC and IHRA.

-As this will be the final document it should already be decided what is to be applied by each contracting part.
+It is depending on the Contracting Parties and their responsibility to select the application of the global technical regulation taking into account the need to validate the test procedure and the requirements for the selected vehicle categories based on the results of studies conducted among others in the framework of EEVC and IHRA.
+As this will be the final document, it should already be decided what is to be applied by each Contracting Party.
 It should be hoped that any tests included have been validated for use within the regulation.
 Thus the following is suggested as a replacement clause.

-- [2.2 This global technical regulation applies to those categories of vehicles as detailed in Table 1 below.
-For each contracting party, the vehicle categories and test requirements to be applied in their region are indicated in the table.] - 2.3 Regular reviews will be instituted to ensure the eventual application of this global technical regulation to all vehicles in a reduced set of suitable vehicle categories, on the basis of technical and economic feasibility, for all contracting parties. - 2.4 Regular reviews will be instituted to ensure that the specifications of the test requirements will be harmonised into a single set of requirements accepted by all contracting parties. - 2.5 At the time of acceptance of the regulation by any party contracting to the regulation, that contracting party will be required to accept the alternatives available at that time.
+[2.2.
+This global technical regulation applies to those categories of vehicles as detailed L in Table 1 below.
+For each Contracting Party, the vehicle categories and test requirements to be applied in their region are indicated in the table.]
+2.3.
+Regular reviews will be instituted to ensure the eventual application of this global technical regulation to all vehicles in a reduced set of suitable vehicle categories, on the basis of technical and economic feasibility, for all Contracting Parties.
+2.4.
+Regular reviews will be instituted to ensure that the specifications of the test requirements will be harmonized into a single set of requirements accepted by all Contracting Parties.

-Those tests accepted by any contracting party may be phased in with respect to the date of acceptance of the GTR by that contracting party.
+2.5.
+At the time of acceptance of the regulation by any Contracting Party to the regulation, that Contracting Party will be required to accept the alternatives available at that time.
+2.6.
+Those tests accepted by any Contracting Party may be phased in with respect to the date of acceptance of the GTR gtr by that Contracting Party.
 The details of the phasing in periods shall be stated and appended to the regulation

-This table will provide information on the tests to be applied and the vehicles to which they will be applied in those regions/contracting parties entered into the table cells.
-The categories of vehicle should reflect that which will be agreed under the terms of Resolution 5(?) and may be adjusted to allow the requirements to be applied selectively.
+This table will provide information on the tests to be applied and the vehicles to which they will be applied in those regions/Contracting Parties entered into the table cells.
+The categories of vehicle should reflect that which will be agreed under the terms of Special Resolution No. 1 (S.R.1) and may be adjusted to allow the requirements to be applied selectively.

 Columns (a) & (b) are as before - allowing a break at the 2,500kg GVM

-Column (c) no longer makes reference to 'derived from' as this is not a clear recognised category and is not necessary here - there is still the cut-off point at 3,500kg GVM.
+Column (c) no longer makes reference to 'derived from' as this is not a clear recognized category and is not necessary here - there is still the cut off point at 3,500kg GVM.
 Column (d) now reads for the suggested category 2-1 which has a limit of 3,500kg GVM.